AramidFinance/aramid-zerobridge-docs/concepts-and-architecture/smart-contracts-and-multisignature-wallets.md

 These are decided by our governance members, who, in turn, will decide based on factors, such as stable-coin distributor relations, and crypto partnerships.

-Of course, governance is entirely done on-chain.
+Of course, governance done on-chain.

 {% hint style="info" %}
 [mainnet assets public information](https://docs.aramid.finance/getting-involved/addresses)